What Is the Best Rasberry SD Card Format [Detailed Guide]

 What Format Should SD Card Be for Raspberry Pi

-exFAT is presented as a solution to this problem.
-SD cards greater than 32GB use the SDXC standard and are formatted in exFAT, per the SD capacity guidelines.
+exFAT is a file system used for SD cards greater than 32GB, which are formatted in exFAT as per the SD capacity guidelines.

 fat file system